Seteeri/Particle/README.md

  Ships?
 Motorcycles?
 Were the circuits like freeways?
 I kept dreaming of a world I thought I'd never see.
 And then one day . . .

-Particle is a 3D Lisp structured REPL/shell.
-It is the implementation of my vision of a programmable UI to replace the desktop paradigm - a way to map our thoughts into the computer.
+Particle is a personal knowledge database or personal information manager implemented through a 3D Lisp UI.
+It is the realization of my vision of a programmable UI to replace the desktop paradigm - a way to map our thoughts into the computer.

 It integrates various computing and UI concepts from CLIs, shells, REPLs, notebooks, WMs/DEs, creative coding, mindmapping, note-taking into a single